yugabyte/yugabyte-db/docs/content/latest/develop/binary/run-sample-apps.md

 ## 6. Run IoT Fleet Management app

 After running Yugastore, we recommend running the [IoT Fleet Management](../realworld-apps/iot-spark-kafka-ksql/) app.
-This app is built on top of Yugabyte DB as the database (using the YCQL API), Confluent Kafka as the message broker, KSQL or Apache Spark Streaming for real-time analytics and Spring Boot as the application framework.
+This app is built on top of YugabyteDB as the database (using the YCQL API), Confluent Kafka as the message broker, KSQL or Apache Spark Streaming for real-time analytics and Spring Boot as the application framework.